Creating an Instance Pool

 Use instance pools to create multiple compute instances from the same configuration, within the same region.
 You can manage the instances in an instance pool as a group.
 For more information about instance pools and instance configurations, see Managing Compute Instances.

-Optionally, you can associate a load balancer with an instance pool.
+Optionally, you can associate one or more load balancers with an instance pool.
 If you do this, when you add an instance to the instance pool, the instance is automatically added to the load balancer's backend set .
 After the instance reaches a healthy state (the instance is listening on the configured port number), incoming traffic is automatically routed to the new instance.
 For background information about the Load Balancing service, see Overview of Load Balancing.

 Avoid entering confidential information when assigning descriptions, tags, or friendly names to your cloud resources through the Oracle Cloud Infrastructure Console, API, or CLI.